-He approached, slowly raising his hand, not aggressively, but purposefully.
+He approached, slowly raising his hand, non-aggressively, but purposefully.
 Sweat dripped as I gripped my sword tighter.
 If this old man so much as twitched, I’d dispatch him as unceremoniously and violently as I could.
 I cared not!

 He shuffled closer….closer….until he placed his hand on my chest.
 Human touch.
 Strange sensations.
 It had been years.
 Who did this prisoner think he was to invade my space, ignoring my threatening countenance?
-How dare he not fear me?
-How dare he touch me!
+How dare he not fear me and touch me!
 Warriors don’t touch each other unless it is by blade!
 Yet here he was, reaching, touching, stirring embers of a long-forgotten ache.
 Was it regret?
 Remorse?
 The lost value of human life?
-The spark of…..what?
+A spark of…..what?
 Innocence?
 Something divine?
 What was happening?

 I needed to swing my blade quickly, get pulled out of this room, and return to the routine and comfort of my platform!